Originally published in 2017; updated 10/2019

 Therefore, when several women in PWBC expressed concern several years ago about what was being taught by Beth Moore in our women’s Bible studies, it was not unfitting to examine Moore’s teaching.

-In our day, doctrinal clarity is not popular; nebulous feelings about God’s presence are.
+In our day, holding forth doctrine with clarity as applicable to all is not popular; individualized spirituality is.
 Yet the apostle Paul admonishes those in leadership in the local church to pay close attention to doctrine, to be rightly dividing the word of truth (I Tim 4:16; II Tim 2:14).
 To be able to do that means there is a final and sufficient source of authority by which one can discern error from truth.
 This source, Paul says, is the Scriptures.
 Visions, voices, angelic visitations are warned against not promoted.
 Rather, he and the other writers of the New Testament explicitly state it is the written word of God that is fully adequate to bring people to saving faith in Jesus Christ and guide them through life in a way that honors Him (II Tim.
 3:14-4:5; Col. 2:18; Heb.
 1:1-4; 2:1-4; Gal.
 1:6-10).

 So let’s turn to Moore.
 According to her website (www.lproof.org) Moore claims she sensed God was calling her to serve Him and in 1994 founded Living Proof Ministries with the purpose of ‘teaching women how to love and live on God’s Word.’
 Her website further states she has a “burden for unity in the body of Christ, and counts serving women of all denominations as one of her greatest privileges in life.”